-Certificates of Participation - Certificates of Participation (COP) provide debt financing through a lease, installment sale agreement or contract of indebtedness and typically do not require voter approval.
+Certificates of Participation - Certificates of Participation ("COP") provide debt financing through a lease, installment sale agreement or contract of indebtedness and typically do not require voter approval.
 Board action is sufficient to legally authorize a COP issue.
 The District shall pledge net revenues to the repayment of its COPs, under the terms and conditions specified in the Indenture.

-JPA Revenue Bonds - As an alternative to COPs, the District may obtain financing through the issuance of Debt by a joint exercise of powers agency with such Debt payable from amounts paid by the District under a lease, installment sale agreement, or contract of indebtedness.
+JPA Revenue Bonds - As an alternative to COPs, the District may obtain financing through the issuance of Debt by a joint exercise of powers agency of which the District is a member with such Debt payable from District enterprise revenues or from amounts paid by the District under a lease, installment sale agreement, or contract of indebtedness.